rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 **Focus on What Directly Produces Value**

-- Make pairwise comparison between items on the to-do list and prioritise those that directly produces value.
+- Make pairwise comparison between items on the to-do list and prioritize those that directly produces value.
-- After which prioritise those that creates the most impact.
+- After which prioritize those that creates the most impact.
 - Showing that you have delivered high impact helps you get away with dodging unnecessary meetings, emails, non-urgent bugs etc.
 - Learn to say "No" to people who are not respecting the opportunity cost of your time.

 **Focus on the Important and Non-Urgent**

-- All tasks can be mapped on a graph with 2 axis, Urgency and Importancy.
+- All tasks can be mapped on a graph with 2 axis, Urgency and Importance.
 - We often neglect non-urgent tasks even though they may be important.
-- Prioritising important but non-urgent tasks (which are usually planning and strategic in nature) can prevent important and urgent tasks, which are usually crisis, from happening.
+- Prioritizing important but non-urgent tasks (which are usually planning and strategic in nature) can prevent important and urgent tasks, which are usually crisis, from happening.
 - Label all to-dos in the list with Importance and Urgency indicator.

 **Protect Your Maker's Schedule**